ntop/ntopng/doc/src/plugins/check_hooks.rst

 - :code:`ifid`: The interface id of the current interface.
 - :code:`ts_enabled`: True when the timeseries generation is enabled for the current timeseries.

-It is ntopng which takes care of calling the hook callback function with table :code:`params` opportunely populated.
+It is ntopng which takes care of calling the hook check function with table :code:`params` opportunely populated.

 Other User Script Hooks Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A user script which needs to be called every minute will implement a callback function and assign it to hook :code:`min`
+A user script which needs to be called every minute will implement a check function and assign it to hook :code:`min`

 .. code:: lua

-  hooks = {min  = function (params) --[[ Callback function body --]] end }
+  hooks = {min  = function (params) --[[ Check function body --]] end }